rencire/neovim-nix/README.md

       ];
       opt = [ plugin-3-deriv ]
     };
-    plug.plugins = with vimPlugins; [
+    plug.plugins = with pkgs.vimPlugins; [
       plugin-4-deriv
     ];
   };
 }
 ```

-Now with this package, we can group the plugin-specific vimrc together with the corresponding plugin:
+However, as the number of plugins grow, one might want to group the plugin-specific vimrc together with its corresponding plugin derivation for better organization.

+With our new wrapper nix expression, we can specify our neovim configuration like so:

 ```
-{pkgs ? import <nixpkgs>}:

-with pkgs;

 neovim.override {
   configure = {
     customRC = ''
       "General vimrc config
     '';
-    packages.main = with vimPlugins; [
+    packages.main = with pkgs.vimPlugins; {
       start = [
         plugin-0-deriv
         {